greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/extensions/pl_container.md

 ### Prerequisites

--   PL/Container is supported on PivotalGreenplum Database 5.2.x on Red Hat Enterprise Linux \(RHEL\) 7.x \(or later\) and CentOS 7.x \(or later\).
+-   PL/Container is supported on Tanzu Greenplum 5.2.x on Red Hat Enterprise Linux \(RHEL\) 7.x \(or later\) and CentOS 7.x \(or later\).
 PL/Container is not supported on RHEL/CentOS 6.x systems, because those platforms do not officially support Docker.

     **Note:** PL/Container 1.6.0 \(introduced in Greenplum 5.26\) and later versions support Docker images with Python 3 installed.